 Compounding the problem is waiting too long to discuss this important topic with one’s elderly parents.
 “The older people get, the more they get set in their ways,” she said.
 “They can’t handle a change in their daily routine, never mind how they want all their money managed.”

-The Homewatch CareGivers Guide to Legal and Financial Planning Needs of Seniors points out that the by the year 2020, one in six Americans will be a senior and the baby boomer generation “will swell the senior population from 39 million to 53 million.”
-The guide has many other useful tips on estate planning for individuals and their families.
+Research shows that the by the year 2020, one in six Americans will be a senior and the baby boomer generation “will swell the senior population from 39 million to 53 million.”

 Ms. Butler, whose business is Above All Else, Success in Life and Business, advises her clients that they need to consider how they want the last years of life to be literally spent.
 She said that people worry their money will all go to taxes, attorneys, and trusts, and then there won’t be anything left for them to live on.